konata/konata.github.io/_posts/2025-05-16-samsung-bugbounty-scam.md

 ---
 layout: post
-title: 'Samsung’s ISVP: Betraying the Trust of Security Researchers"Security Researchers'
+title: 'Samsung’s ISVP: Betraying the Trust of Security Researchers'
 published: true
+date: 2025-05-16
 ---

 As a security researcher passionate about improving mobile security, I’ve had two distinct experiences with Samsung’s security bug bounty program in 2024 and 2025.
 Unfortunately, both encounters left me frustrated due to **slow responses**, **lack of communication**, **opaque processes**, and **inconsistent reward evaluations**.
 This post details my journey, with the hope of shedding light on areas where Samsung’s program could improve to better support the security research community.